nandokawka/Turntable-to-Sonos-Bose-Bluetooth-or-internet-radio-with-Raspberry-Pi/README.md

-# Turntable to Sonos or Web Radio with Raspberry Pi
+# Turntable to Sonos or internet radio with Raspberry Pi

-Create a web radio stream that allows for streaming your records to your Sonos or any other web radio endpoint like e.g. the TuneIn App on your smartphone.
+Create a internet radio stream that allows for streaming your records to your Sonos or any other internet radio endpoint like e.g. the TuneIn App on your smartphone.

 ## TLDR